hphelion/documentation/moonshot/install.overview.md

 <img src="media/cloudos-moonshot-environment2.png" title="HP Cloud OS for Moonshot environment" />

-### HP Cloud OS for Moonshot Administration Node

-The HP Cloud OS for Moonshot Administration Node (Admin Node) hosts the Operational Dashboard that deploys private and hybrid-only cloud infrastructure environments by network booting the managed bare-metal servers, which are the Controller and Compute nodes.
-Using Chef Server and recipes, the services are installed on the managed bare-metal servers. **Note:** In this and subsequent HP Cloud OS for Moonshot topics, we refer to these managed bare-metal servers more simply as "managed nodes."

 ### Services

 Cloud Infrastructure consists of individual services installed and integrated together across one or